nkalupahana/baseline-landing/_posts/2024-01-17-mental-health.md

 permalink: /blog/mental-health-101
 ---

-Unless you've been under a rock for the past decade, you've probably heard the term "mental health" thrown around a lot.
+You've probably heard the term "mental health" thrown around a lot.
 But what does it actually mean?
 And why is it so important?

 ## What is mental health?